The Wallace (poem)

-The earliest extant text is a copy made by John Ramsay, 1st Lord Bothwell in 1488, but that copy has no title page and last few pages are missing, with no mention of Blind Harry as its author.
+The earliest extant text is a copy made by John Ramsay, 1st Lord Bothwell in 1488.
+Still, that copy has no title page and last few pages are missing, with no mention of Blind Harry as its author.
 The first mention of Blind Harry as the work's author was made by John Mair in his 1521 work Historia Majoris Britanniae, tam Angliae quam Scotiae.
 It was later republished in the late 18th century by the poet William Hamilton, in contemporary English.
 This version also went through over 20 editions, with the last published in 1859.

 The poem was used by screenwriter Randall Wallace to write his script for Braveheart (1995).

 The poem

 The Wallace is a long narrative work composed in decasyllabic rhyming couplets.
 It forms a biography of William Wallace from his boyhood, through his career as a Scots patriot in the First War of Independence until his execution in London in 1305.

 The poem has some basis in historical fact with descriptions of the Battle of Stirling Bridge and the Battle of Falkirk.
 The factual elements of the poem are, however, combined with many fictional elements.
 Wallace is depicted as an ideal hero in the tradition of chivalric romance.
 He is described as being unfailingly courageous, patriotic, devout and chivalrous.
+The poem features scenes where Wallace uses disguises to spy on his enemies, and another scene where Wallace fights and kills a wild beast (a lion).
+These scenes in the poem are similar to other British medieval romances depicting "outlaw" heroes, such as Robin Hood and Hereward the Wake.

 The Wallace has been described as an "anti-English diatribe".
 The English are depicted throughout as the natural and irreconcilable enemies of the Scots.

 The author

 In the early texts of the poem, the author of The Wallace is referred to as "Hary" or "Blind Hary" but little is known for certain about the poet.

-A man referred to as 'Blind Hary' is recorded as having received payments from King James IV on five occasions between 1490 and 1492.
+A man referred to as "Blind Hary" is recorded as having received payments from King James IV on five occasions between 1490 and 1492.
 The reasons for the payments are not specified.

-A 'Blind Hary' is also mentioned by the near-contemporary poet William Dunbar in his Lament for the Makaris.
+A "Blind Hary" is also mentioned by the near-contemporary poet William Dunbar in his Lament for the Makaris.
 In this poem Hary is included in a list of deceased poets mourned by Dunbar.

-The Scots scholar John Mair identified 'Blind Hary' as the author of The Wallace in his work Historia Majoris Britanniae or The History Of Greater Britain of 1521.
+The Scots scholar John Mair identified "Blind Hary" as the author of The Wallace in his work Historia Majoris Britanniae or The History Of Greater Britain of 1521.